 She previously served as the Colorado Main Street Coordinator at the Colorado Department of Local Affairs.
 Prior to that, she served as a Regional Economic and Community Development Manager in New Mexico.
 Her professional background includes business retention, downtown revitalization, affordable housing, public facilitation, policy, and practical problem solving.

 Stephanie is a Certified Economic Developer, CEcD, with focus on strategic planning and neighborhood revitalization.
-She holds a bachelor’s degree in International Business from New Mexico State University and is currently enrolled in the Master of Public Administration Executive Program at the University of Colorado, Denver.
+She holds a bachelor’s degree in International Business from New Mexico State University and a Master of Public Administration from the University of Colorado, Denver.

 Mona is a Westminster native and previously worked for a local Westminster business as an Operations Manager.